ctrl030/CryptoMonkeys-V2/readme.md

 This will display all the user’s CryptoMonkey NFTs that are on sale at the moment.
 Offers can be canceled/removed by using the menu below the navigation bar and confirming via Metamask.

+## CryptoMonkey NFT attributes

+### DNA

+Every CryptoMonkey NFT includes a 16-digit DNA-string, which encodes the NFTs different traits: different coloring, animations and one secret attribute.

+### Generation

+Every CryptoMonkey NFT has a generation, referring to how and when it was created.
+There is a hard limit of 12 Monkeys that are part of the generation 0, which at this point can only be created by the platform / owner.
+Demo Monkeys have generation 99, bred monkeys' generations depend on their parents' generation.

+### Randomness

+Randomness is simulated / pseudo-randomness at this point, mostly a placeholder for randomness-getting-functions, for ex. the Chainlink VRF.